neptunelabs/fsi-thumbbar-samples/samples/javascript-api/README.md

 This example is a simple demonstration of how to use these methods and callbacks.

-To display a thumbbar, all you need to do is add the following script to the top of your web page:
+To display a thumb bar, all you need to do is add the following script to the top of your web page:

 ```html
 <script